Bullsnake: Reproduction

-Male bullsnakes reach maturity in one or two years, while females reach maturity in three to five years, both at a total length of 90 ‒ 96 cm.
-Bullsnakes breed in March or April (depending upon their location) and usually lay their eggs in April, May, or June (again, depending upon when the snakes breed).
-In northern regions of their distribution mating usually takes place near the hibernaculum.
+Male bullsnakes reach maturity in 1-2 years, while females reach maturity in 3-5 years, both at a total length of 90‒96 cm.
+They breed in March or April (depending upon their location) and usually lay their eggs in April, May, or June (again, depending upon when the snakes breed).
+In northern regions of their distribution, mating usually takes place near the hibernaculum.
 They typically lay 12 eggs in sand or other protected areas and leave the eggs to incubate unprotected.
 Clutches of five to 22 eggs have been observed.
 The eggs are elliptical, leathery, rough, sticky, and up to 70 mm long.
 The eggs typically hatch in August or September but, June 30 to November 7 hatching have been recorded.
-Baby bullsnakes are 20–55.5 cm at hatching.
+Baby bullsnakes are 20–55 cm at hatching.
 Their color is grayish until after their first shed.